mise-plugins/.github/profile/README.md

+# rtx plugins

+Making software development safer, faster, and simpler.

+# How it works

 [rtx](https://rtx.jdx.dev) is built with its predecessor [asdf](https://asdf-vm.com)'s plugin model. asdf/rtx plugins are how each language/tool work and are git repos with a set of bash script.
 For example, tuist can be installed by either of the following:

 ```sh